 Assoc.
-Prof.: Dr. Dean Amadio†, Dr. Betty A. Bachman, Dr. Patricia Cameron, Fr.
-Daniel Nelson, O.EM., Dr. Thomas Swan tal processes based on empirical investigation which are used to describe and predict behavior, to solve practical problems, and to promote human welfare.
+Prof.: Dr. Dean Amadio, Dr. Betty A. Bachman, Dr. Dmitry Burshteyn, Dr. Patricia Cameron, Dr. Max Levine

 Asst.
-Prof.: Dr. Max Levine, Dr. Kristin Miller
+Prof.: Dr. Kristin Miller Visiting Asst.
+Prof.: Dr. Janel Leone

 The Psychology Department offers a unique perspective on human diversity, encourages self-knowledge, and helps students to develop critical thinking skills in the tradition of the liberal arts and sciences.
-As both a science and profession, Psychology incorporates theories and principles of behavior and men- † Sabbatical leave, Fall 2010
+As both a science and profession, Psychology incorporates theories and principles of behavior and mental processes based on empirical investigation which are used to describe and predict behavior, to solve practical problems, and to promote human welfare.